+The Karuk Tribe purchased Aquatic Informatics (AI)Time-Series software in 2015 to manage, QA/QC, and in conjunction with AIs Webportal software, disseminate our continuous data.
 Raw data and data that have under-gone further QA/QC are automatically archived separately.
 Metadata associated with each data type are also stored within the system and can be easily accessed when questions arise.
 Phytoplankton and algal toxin data will be entered into Excel spreadsheets that are checked for accuracy by the Project Manager and backed up onto the KTWQP network, and an external hard drive system that is maintained offsite.

-Data is compiled using spreadsheets and YEDDS.
+Data is compiled using spreadsheets and the Time-Series software.
 Graphical and statistical analyses are used to assess the current status and trends of monitored water bodies.
 In addition, comparisons between sites can also be made.
 Overall, water quality is evaluated using standards put forth in the Karuk Tribe's Water Quality Control Plan and QAPP.
 Assessment of data also includes the evaluation of field methodology and data quality.
 Data collected is then submitted electronically to EPA via their Water Quality Exchange network (WQX) and made publicly available.
 Data may be utilized by other Tribes, agencies, and entities to help direct water resource management actions.